cmurphy-hexagon/frontify-guideline-export/README.md

 Exports all content from a Frontify Brand Guideline into organized Markdown files for use as LLM context.

+The file naming is pretty bad and legibility relies on the semantics of the targetted brand's navigation.

+This project contains two scripts - I dumped the readme for the second script below this one - I'm tired and want to move on to something else

 ## Usage

 ```bash